OpenEnergyPlatform/open-MaStR/docs/advanced.md

 ### Mastr API

-You can access the MaStR data via API by using the `class MaStRAPI` directly if you have the API credentials configured correctly,
+You can access the MaStR data via API by using the class `MaStRAPI` directly if you have the API credentials configured correctly.
+Use the code snippet below for queries.

 ```python
 from open_mastr.soap_api.download import MaStRAPI